 - Vendor lock-in: Multi-cloud adoption helps you to avoid getting locked into a specific cloud provider’s infrastructure, services, and pricing models.
-You get the convenience to switch your vendors.
-And just to avail the best amongst all the solutions, many large organizations have started adopting this strategy.
+You get the convenience of switching your vendors.
+And just to avail the best among all the solutions, many large organizations have started adopting this strategy.

 - Shadow IT policy: Shadow IT simply means applications and infrastructure that are managed and utilized without the knowledge of the enterprise's IT department.
 This is typically a problem with large organizations where multiple business units have varying requirements and end up using multiple clouds.

 - Performance factor: Network hops between servers play an important role when it comes to performance.
 The closer the datacenter is the less will be the hops, variations, and packet loss.
 Organizations can reduce the latency-related problems by selecting a cloud provider with data centers that are close.
 Thus, for organizations that have a broad range of cloud-based workloads, the best solution is to switch to multiple cloud providers.